 How indebted are you as a couple?
 If you find, after doing your budget, that your level of indebtedness worries you, many provinces and states have governmental organizations that can help protect you from creditors through a financial proposal process that allows you to repay your debts in an orderly fashion.
 Do an internet search to find these numbers.

-Not to cast a shadow on things, but remember also, that should you get divorced and you are indebted as a couple, the debt is split between the two of you.
+Should you get divorced and you are indebted as a couple, the debt is split between the two of you.
 This includes debts that either partner brought into the marriage (unless excluded by a legal statement of some sort).

 Name a financial milestone that you have reached together.
 How did you celebrate?